• Skip to main content

 In the photos, you’ll see that I also photographed a pink-colored chocolate peppermint lip balm that I made for myself using cocoa powder and peppermint essential oil (see notes on coloring below).
 Peppermint essential oil gives a cooling sensation to lip balms which I happen to love.
 Some people, though, may find peppermint oil to be irritating to their skin and lips!

-Apart from the citrus oils, some other oils, like petitgrain, marigold, lemongrass, and verbena, amongst others, may also cause photosensitivity.
+Apart from the citrus oils, some other oils, like petitgrain, marigold, lemongrass, and verbena, among others, may also cause photosensitivity.

 Vitamin E